anyoptimization/pymoo/docs/source/problems/constrained/dascmop.md

 DAS-CMOP is a constrained multi-objective test suite with tunable constraints <cite data-cite="dascmop"></cite>.
 The constraints are tuned using a difficulty triplet: $(\eta, \zeta, \gamma)$, with $\eta, \zeta, \gamma \in [0, 1]$.
 The triplet allows to adjust the diversity, the feasibility and the convergence hardness respectively.

-There are 6 biobjective problems DAS-CMOP1-6 (11 constraints) and 3 three-objective problems DAS-CMOP7-9 (7 constraints).
+There are 6 bi-objective problems DAS-CMOP1-6 (11 constraints) and 3 three-objective problems DAS-CMOP7-9 (7 constraints).
 Each of these can be initialized with a custom difficulty triplet or the authors proposed a set of 16 triplets:

 |No. | Difficulty     | No. | Difficulty     | No | Difficulty     | No | Difficulty
 |---|---|---|---|---|---|---|---